USFWS/secas/_posts/2021-06-29-July-15-webinar-on-use-of-fire-regimes-as-ecosystem-indicators.md

 title: >-
  July 15th webinar on using fire regimes as ecosystem indicators
 author: >-
-  Hilary Morris, User Support and Communications for the Southeast and South Atlantic Blueprints
+  Hilary Morris, User Support & Communications for the Southeast and South Atlantic Blueprints
 hero:
   name: SE-FireMap-V.1-BETA-Project-Area-600x464.jpg